 2. Victoria Boutenko of the Raw Food Family sites research on how high oxalic acid foods actually reduce the formation of kidney stones.
 The true cause of kidney stones is actually animal protein.

 3. Oxalic acid linked to the cure or prevention of cancer:

 - When cancer is diagnosed there is always a low level of oxalic acid in the blood.
-It is important to have the enough oxalic acid in our blood because this eliminates all abnormal cells without harmful side effects
+It is important to have the enough of it n our blood because this eliminates all abnormal cells without harmful side effects

 - Every alternative cancer cure that is successful is filled with foods, herbs, grasses, and teas that are full of high amounts of oxalic acid.